michael430/Unity-MeshToText/README.md

 *Write mesh to file:*
 - Select the **Mesh Write** game object.
 - Click the **Export File** button to write the mesh to a file.
-  Demo scene here will write a cube mesh to file, you can apply any custom mesh to Mesh Filter component to write to file.

 *Read mesh from the file:*
 - Click the **PLAY** button.

   You will see the **Mesh Read** game object will generate a mesh from the exported file.